mobmewireless/true_queue/README.md

 Returns an array of all queues stored in the Redis instance.

+### Remove queues

+This empties and removes all queues:

+    redis_queue.remove_queues

+To selectively remove queues:

+    redis_queue.remove_queue "queue1"
+    redis_queue.remove_queues "queue1", "queue2"

 ## Performance

 Redis-queue is not written for really high throughput, but see spec/performance.rb.
-An indicative value is around 200,000 values stored and retrieved in 106s: ~1.8k/s read/write
+An indicative value is around 200,000 values stored and retrieved in 92s: ~2.1k/s read/write

+# {include:file:TODO.md}